BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Crafting: `craft`

 To complete this objective the player must craft specified item.
 First argument is ID of the item, as in _items.yml_.
 Next is amount (integer).
+You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.

-The crafting objective has three properties: `left` is the amount of items left to craft, `amount` is the current amount of already crafted items and `total` is the initially required amount of items to be crafted.
+This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of items already crafted, `left` is the amount of items still needed to craft and `total` is the amount of items initially required.

 !!! example
     ```YAML